strikersix23/citra-canary/README.md

 Due To citra Being Shutdown along with yuzu i am Archiving this Repo For Nintendo I claim no rights to this code at all.
-I am unable to properly relicense this code.But I wish for future generatioms to experience your games in an amazing fashion. so i humbly request if wish for me to make this private please email me at strikersix23@gmail.com and i will comply with your request.
+I am unable to properly relicense this code.But I wish for future generatioms to experience your games in an amazing fashion. so i humbly request if wish for me to make this private please contact me and i will comply with your request.

 Date of Archival is March 5th 2024